Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/03-challenge_exercise.md

 **-p** number of threads to use during the alignment<br>

 These are just a few of the enhanced options available there are many more available that you can (and should) read about [here](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#the-bowtie2-aligner).

+These options are valid for *bowite2 version 2.2.7* if you have the conda env activated you will need to deactivate `conda deactivate`.
+You should have the correct version of bowtie loaded as a module check with the command `module list`.
+If you don't see `bowtie/2.2.7` loaded you can load it with the command `module load bowtie/2.2.7`.
+Now have a look at all the available options for running *Bowtie* `bowtie2 --help`.

 ### Challenge exercises